-Overall plan including layout of North and South Adelaide incorporating gridded street pattern (including hierarchy of roads), six town squares separated by the Karawirra Parri,River Torrens and encircled by Park Lands (often referred to as figure-of-eight form).
-Adelaide Plan have evolved over time, but so the Adelaide Plan have evolved over time, but of not on the placement and width of major including hierarchy of the six The colonial settlement of South Australia was founded on the principles of Edward Gibbon Wakefield's Systematic Colonisation.
-Specifically, the idea of a concentrated settlement, survey of comments for description of settlement for the settlement of the settlem Attribute Comment Integrity Condition Specifically, the idea of a concentrated settlement, survey of land prior to sale, minimum price of land parcels, one acre town sections, and town acres linked to 80 acre rural sections.
-The (Including hierarchy of roads), six town squares separated by the Karrawitra Parri/River Torrens and encircled by Park Lands (often referred to as figure-of-eight form) Adelaide Plan later influenced of the settlements founded on Wakefield's principles particularly in New Zealand.
-It is likely that an 1835 flown plan was designed in London and this plan contained 1000 one acre town land parcels which were sold as preliminary land orders prior to settlement.
-Light's 1837 Adelaide Plan and contained 1042 town acres each one acre in area.
-Wakefield's principles are embodied in the Adelaide Plan.
-The Adelaide Plan Lands and City Layout is a physical expression of, and clearly reflects, Light's 1837 Adelaide Plan.
-Adelaide and the Adelaide Plan have evolved over time.
-However, the 1837 plan is clearly legible, intact and of high integrity.
-The overall layout of North and South Adelaide has remained intact including the placement and width of major north-south strests and eastwest streets.
-The town square in North Adelaide and the five town squares in South Adelaide romain and although modified over time by evoling transport systems such as cars and trams, much of their original layout and size is refained.
-The landscaping, planting, and the pedestrian criculation pathways have also changed considerably over time.
-Victoria Square, as Adelaide's largest square, has undergone he most change, due to modifications in the position of roadways in particular King William Street which dissected the Square north-south in the 1880s but was later removed and traffic redirected on the diagonal roads around the Square.
-Although Light denoted some Government uses in the Park Lands on his 1837 Adelaide Plan.
-The alienated of the original 2,300 acres resulting in the Park Lands now covering around 1,730 acres.
-Internationally and nationally, layout of North and South Adelaide incorporating gridded street pattern (including hierarchy of roads), six town squares separated by the Karrawirra Parrifkier forms and encircled by Partifkier forms and encirc General In addition, the Adelaide Plan was used as a model for rural government funded towns in SA by Surveyor General G.W.
-Goyder from 1860 to 1900.
-General Overall plan including layout of North and South Adelaide incorporating gridded street pattern (including hierarchy of roads), six town squares separated by the Karrawirra Parri/River Torrens and encircled by Park Lands (often referred to as figure-of-eight The colonial settlement of South Australia was founded on the principles of Edward Gibbon Wakefield's Systematic Colonisation.
+Attribute Comment Integrity Condition General Overall plan including layout of North and South Adelaide incorporating gridded street pattern (including hierarchy of roads), six town squares separated by the Karrawirra Parri/River Torrens and encircled by Park Lands (often referred to as figure-of-eight form) The colonial settlement of South Australia was founded on the principles of Edward Gibbon Wakefield's Systematic Colonisation.
 Specifically, the idea of a concentrated settlement, survey of land prior to sale, minimum price of land parcels, one acre town sections, and town acres linked to 80 acre rural sections.
 The Adelaide Plan later influenced other settlements founded on Wakefield's principles particularly in New Zealand.
 It is likely that an 1835 Town plan was designed in London and this plan contained 1000 one acre town land parcels which were sold as preliminary land orders prior to settlement.
 Light's 1837 Adelaide Plan contained 1042 town acres each one acre in area.
 Wakefield's principles are embodied in the Adelaide Plan.
-Adelaide and the Adelaide Plan than acres are embodied in the Adelaide Plan.
+High - refer comments for description of integrity loss n/a The Adelaide Park Lands and City Layout is a physical expression of, and clearly reflects, Light's 1837 Adelaide Plan.
 Adelaide and the Adelaide Plan have evolved over time.
 However, the 1837 plan is clearly legible, intact and of high integrity.
-The overall layout of North and South Adelaide has remained intact including the placement and width of major north-south streets and eastwest streets.
+The overall layout of North and South Adelaide has remained intact including the placement and width of major north-south streets and east-west streets.
 The town square in North Adelaide and the five town squares in South Adelaide remain and although modified over time by evolving transport systems such as cars and trams, much of their original layout and size is retained.
 The landscaping, planting, and the pedestrian circulation pathways have also changed considerably over time.
-Victoria Square, as Adelaide's largest square, has undergone the most change, due to modifications in the position of roadways in particular king William Street which dissected the Square north-south in the 1880s but was later removed and traffic redirected on the diagonal roads around the Square.
+Victoria Square, as Adelaide's largest square, has undergone the most change, due to modifications in the position of roadways in particular King William Street which dissected the Square north-south in the 1880s but was later removed and traffic redirected on the diagonal roads around the Square.
 Although Light denoted some Government uses in the Park Lands on his 1837 Adelaide Plan, further alienation has occurred resulting in one of the most notable changes to the Adelaide Plan.
-The alienation of Park Lands has occurred particularly on the land between North Terrace and the Karrawirra Parri/River Torren High - refer comments for description of
+The alienation of Park Lands has occurred particularly on the land between North Terrace and the Karrawirra Parri/River Torrens from the west to east Park Lands.
+The alienated land has been used for various uses including Parliament House, the Art Gallery, the University of Adelaide, the Railway Station, and Festival Theatre.
+A total of approximately 600 acres has been alienated of the original 2,300 acres resulting in the Park Lands now covering around 1,730 acres.
+Internationally and nationally, in terms of town planning, the Adelaide Plan is an exemplar of a nineteenth century planned Parkland Town reflecting not only historical precedents but also nineteenth century British public open space debates providing green spaces to city residents for health and social benefits in response to the Industrial Revolution.
+The 1837 Adelaide Plan was also later promoted as a model for the Garden City Movement.
+In addition, the Adelaide Plan was used as a model for rural government funded towns in SA by Surveyor General G.W.
+Goyder from 1860 to 1900.
+Thus, Light's 1837 overall plan provides an important template to guide future the city's development.
+Sv vanbury nalase